sommergeo/dimgul-input/docs/runoff_endless_experiment.md

 ### Calculation of area specific runoff

+Until here, we were dealing with runoff values of the gauging station.
-Calculate area specific runoff (q) after Baumgartner and Liebscher (1996) and Casper and Bormann (2016) using with Q = runoff at the gauging station and A = catchment area
+Now we relate the results to the entire subcatchment area.
+Therefore, we calculate the **area specific runoff (q)** after Baumgartner & Liebscher (1996) and Casper & Bormann (2016) using with Q = runoff at the gauging station and A = catchment area

 ``` r
 catchment_area <- 1744 * 1000000 # area in [m²]